robinrendle/robinrendle.com/src/pages/notes/home.md

 Huh.
 An enormous bubble just appeared in front of one of the houses over there.
 Up and up this bubble floats until—pop!—it’s gone.
 I assume there’s a garden, hidden behind all the layers of homes stacked on top of one another, and children are playing in it.

 Bubbles!
 Dozens more, smaller now, all float above the houses on the hill.
 It’s a cornucopia of bubbles over there, a utopia of bubbles, bubbles galore.
-They churn and warp in the soft breeze.
+They churn and warp in the breeze and then, in a beat, they’re gone.

-I’m home.